Clothing in Toddler Environment

 Clothing needs to be easy to put on and take off for both the child and the guide in the classroom.
 Freedom of movement and comfort is crucial to the developmental process.
 Young children need to be able to use materials and participate in activities throughout the day.
 It is our goal to set your child up for success in the Montessori environment.
 We recommend natural fibers as they are softer and more breathable to the skin.

 Clothing in the Toddler room needs to be easy for the child to dress and undress independently throughout the day with as little assistance as possible.
 This is part of “care of self” the guides in the classroom assist and observe as children practice dressing and undressing skills.
 We ask that children do not wear one-piece clothing or clothes with fastenings they are unfamiliar with.
 Elastic waist pants are best, pull over tops, and pull over dresses with socks instead of tights.
 This will set them up for success by ensuring when they get in the bathroom they are not detained by a pair of overalls or a zipper that is difficult.
 Our environment is full of dressing boards for them to practice dressing and undressing in a non-hurried manner.
-Parents supply cloth diapers, (all in ones) wipes and any ointments for infants and toddlers.
+Parents supply an all-in-one cloth diaper for their child to be sent home in, wipes and any ointments.
 Please label all supplies in permanent ink.

 In the Toddler room, the school provides snacks as part of practical life and grace and courtesy.
 Parents send a healthy lunch with natural foods low in salt and sugar.
 Suggestions are fruits, vegetables, whole grains, and dairy or soy products.
 Please alert our guides on enrollment forms if your child has an allergy.
 MOA serves only healthy snacks made of whole wheat ingredients, organic fruits or vegetables, nothing high in salt, sugar, processed or refined and NUT FREE.
-Due to the wide range of family preferences we do not serve animal products.
+Due to the wide range of family preferences, we do not serve animal products.
 Children set and clear the table; practice grace and courtesy, wash and dry the dishes and participate in daily community life.
 Montessori philosophy sets a pattern for life and love of being and contributing to a family or society.
 This process helps to build a good citizen by active participation and responsibility starting from birth.
-Children set the table and during snack time they help to prepare the snack, an example might be by slicing bananas, or spreading hummus on a whole grain crackers.
-At lunch time they repeat the process except they get their lunch box, place their food on their plate and put their lunch box under their chair.
-When lunch is over the children scrape plates and categorize them.
-Older toddlers wash the dishes in a 2-sink process.
-Each day there is a wet cloth for them in the bathroom to wash their face and hands after snack.
-These items are placed in the laundry basket and washed daily and returned to their basket the next morning.
-After the children have gone home all dishes are put in a dishwasher for sterilization.
+At lunch time they set the table, then they get their lunch box, place their food on their plate and put their lunch box under their chair.
+When lunch is over the children scrape plates into the compost and wash them.
+They wash the dishes in a 2-sink process.
+After the children have washed all their dishes, they are put in a dishwasher for sterilization.

 Attachment and separation are part of a process children must undergo from birth in order to become an individual: separate and independent within the environment.
 Children from birth work towards independence and constructing themselves.
 In order to best assist your child towards being capable and building self esteem, we must provide a loving and supportive base for attachment.
 It is from this strong base they can reach into the world and detach to explore their environment.